 With ProMark, the company gets a modern tool for transferring employee scheduling all the way to the individual team manager – close to the individual employee.
 This provides a better overview and opportunities for streamlining planning.

-ProMark offers two planning modules that can be used together or independently of one another:
+ProMark offers two planning modules that can be used together:

 - ProRoster: Staff rostering based on rotations and employee work hours